 Broyhill Coffee Table Makeover

-I actually picked several items from some former neighbor's trash.
-First, this extra large Broyhill coffee table, a whatnot shelf (barely visible on the left) four table legs, and three homemade pallets.
+I picked several items from some former neighbor's trash.
+First, this extra large Broyhill coffee table, a whatnot shelf (barely visible on the left), four table legs, and three homemade pallets.

-Just so you know, I won't drag just any ole thing home.
+So that you know, I won't drag just any ole thing home.
 I did pass on this chest of drawers, as I felt it wasn't well made.
 But!
-Looking at this photo, I'm wondering why I didn't grab the knobs!
+Looking at this photo, I wonder why I didn't grab the knobs!
 I should have.

 Because this find was only a few houses away, I used a large furniture dolly to haul it home.
 Can you spot the four random legs?
 Who knows what they will become?